Calgary

 A woman walks in an apartment hallway. she is wearing a white coat and has blue jeans on

 Judy Maerz, 58, was killed in February 2023.
-The prosecution alleges she is the second sex worker killed by Christopher Dunlop.
+The prosecution alleged she was the second sex worker killed by Christopher Dunlop in 16 years, and on Monday a Calgary judge agreed.
 (Submitted by Calgary Police Service)

 A man wearing a red jersey and cap poses for a photo flashing hand signs.